stdword/logseq13-full-house-plugin/README.md

 ## ⚜️ Features
-- 💪 Rendering templates :)
+- 💪 Rendering templates :) Fully compatibile with standard templates
 - 🤘 Accessing to any meta information: pages titles, blocks properties & content, your graph, etc.
 - 📅 Full support of dates-work: parsing, formatting, shifting
 - 👁‍🗨 Use views (or dynamic templates) to get freshly updated data of your graph
 - ☘️ Focusing on UX and simplicity: no more headache on where to add a space to make it work
 - 🔗 Easily make a reference to any journal page: relative to now moment, the current page, specific date or whatever you want
 - 👻 Custom logic with JS vars, conditions, loops and environment (if you know what I mean 😈)
-- 🛠 A set of handy template tags to work with
+- 🛠 A set of handy [template tags](https://stdword.github.io/logseq13-full-house-plugin/#/reference__tags) to work with
-- ✨ The long list of valuable ideas to implement ⤵️

 ## Very quick overview
 <img width="60%" src="https://user-images.githubusercontent.com/1984175/222939346-f29ac2e0-5b68-461c-aed3-3853d6c0c6a2.gif" />

-See all plugin features in the [Tutorial](https://github.com/stdword/logseq13-full-house-plugin/blob/main/docs/tutorial.md).
+See all plugin features in the [Tutorial](https://stdword.github.io/logseq13-full-house-plugin/#/tutorial).

 <table><tr><td>